Matchgate quantum computing and non-local process analysis

-We conclude that the nonlocal properties of our gate could not be improved by any unitary corrections.
-We therefore attribute the remaining reduction in fidelity to mixing, which is supported by the measured, non-ideal process purity of $89.8\pm0.4\%$.
+Our non-local process analysis allows us to conclude that the overall quality of our gate implementation cannot be improved by unitary corrections beyond simple local rotations.
+In other words, apart from local rotations which can be easily applied, the closest unitary gate to the experimentally implemented process is indeed $\textsc{g}_{\textsc{hh}}$.
+The remaining reduction in fidelity is identified as mixture, caused by effects such as higher-order photon emissions from the SPDC source, which is supported by the measured, non-ideal process purity of $89.8\pm0.4\%$.
+Future experimental work will have to focus on removing these noise sources.

-This method, the projection of a quantum process into the nonlocal, unitary 2-qubit operator sub-space is likely to have a number of interesting applications in quantum information processing, e.g. process tomography, a topic which is rapidly increasing in importance as quantum computer architectures evolve.
-Suggested lines for further research are, for example, how different noise processes influence nonlocal properties of a quantum gate and nonlocal process discrimination \cite{laing2009eqp}.

-In conclusion, we have implemented a matchgate circuit which allows universal computation when combined with the simple two-qubit \textsc{swap}.
-We characterized our gate using quantum process tomography and illustrated the fidelity overlap of the experimental process with all possible nonlocal gates in the Weyl chamber.
+In summary, we have implemented a matchgate which allows universal computation when combined with the simple two-qubit \textsc{swap}.
+Our gate decomposition provides a simple procedure to implement known matchgate circuits in linear optics, and, vice versa, translate quantum computing algorithms formulated in terms of more common gate sets into physical architectures which are naturally suited to implement matchgates.